badriadhikari/Algorithms-2020fall/homeworks/Homework09.md

 ## Question 7 (programming)
 Find shortest paths between Mountain View and all other places in the map of Silicon Valley below.
 As your answer, provide the list of all the places and their corresponding shortest distance sorted by the shortest distance.
 You are welcome to use any 'libraries' or 'publicly available code'.
+You can choose to either collapse the 'unlabelled' nodes or remove the nodes and the associated paths.
+When converting the graph's undirected to directed edges, you can either assume random directions or create two directed edges (with same weight) for one undirected edge.

 <img src="silicon-valley.png" height=800>